-"The biggest problem with the elderly is, they basically outlive their teeth," said Gary Fresques, a dentist in Steamboat Springs who performs dental work on residents at The Doak Walker Care Center.
+"The biggest problem with the elderly is they basically outlive their teeth," said Gary Fresques, a dentist in Steamboat Springs who performs dental work on residents at The Doak Walker Care Center.

 "Without exception, every (older) patient that comes in my office has tons of food and debris stuck in their teeth ... and have rampant decay - it's sad," Fresques said.

 Researchers also suspect links between periodontitis, or advanced gum disease, and other serious health problems such as cardiovascular disease, stroke and bacterial pneumonia.
-People with conditions such as diabetes, HIV and AIDS may also be at higher risk for developing severe periodontal disease.
+People with conditions such as diabetes, HIV and AIDS also may be at higher risk for developing severe periodontal disease.

 Oral health problems

-As national dialogue continues on improving older adults' oral health, individuals can help themselves and those they care for by learning about common oral problems and preventative practices.
+Individuals can help themselves and those they care for by learning about common oral problems and preventative practices.